NaveenResearchTamil/Windows10_11-Debloat_2021/README.md

 ## How to Run

 ```
-Open the downloaded code, Right click "win10debloat.ps1" and choose "Run With Powershell"
+General Use: Open the downloaded code, Right click "win10debloat.ps1" and choose "Run With Powershell"
 For Gamers: Goto "Gaming Focus" folder and run the win10debloatandgamingtweaks.ps1 and right click to choose "Run With Powershell"
 ```

-Forked From Chris Titus Tech
+Forked From Chris Titus Tech & DaddyMadu